 - 3. The Community Council owns one building, the Maesydre Power House.
 There was a full Condition Survey of the building carried out in 2019/20 by a Chartered Building Surveyor the findings of which were considered by the Council in May 2020.
-The Council resolved that the Clerk should make arrangements for tender documents to be drawn up so that the repairs and improvements identified in the Survey can be carried out as soon as possible to keep the building wind and water tight.
+The Council resolved that the Clerk should make arrangements for the repairs and improvements identified in the Survey to be carried out as soon as possible to keep the building wind and water tight.
 (Minute 156 May 2020 refers).
 However during 2020/21 this work was unable to progress due to the Covid lockdown and furlough restrictions.
-This work should now be carried out during 2023 as the external paintwork of the building is becoming weatherworn. - 4.
+This work and refurbishment to the Power House was subsequently completed during 2023. - 4.
 The Community Council is responsible entirely for this building and ensures through its insurance cover with Zurich Municipal there is no risk of loss or damage or risk to a third party property or individual (public liability).
-It has set up an earmarked contingency within its budget for any urgent repairs to the roof etc. The buildings insurance cover is included within the Local Council Policy schedule with Zurich Municipal.
+It has set up an earmarked contingency within its budget for any urgent repairs to the roof etc. This reserve was depleted during 2023 and the costs incurred in the painting and repairs to the building.
+The buildings insurance cover is included within the Local Council Policy schedule with Zurich Municipal.
 The insurance cover reflects the current total rebuild cost valuation as set out in the Council's Policy.
 Each year until there is a revaluation, the property sum insured will be uplifted by the appropriate index linking percentages for each year.
 The Community Asset Register value of the Building is £121,021.00.
 The Council's internal controls require an up to date register of assets and investment, regular maintenance arrangements for physical assets an annual review of risk and the adequacy of cover and ensuring the robustness of insurance providers - 5.
-The Council's Local Council Policy with Zurich Municipal provides a long term agreement that is active until 1 June 2024 renewable each year.
+The Council's Local Council Policy with Zurich Municipal provides a long term agreement that is active until 1 June 2027 renewable each year.
 The single policy provides cover for the protection of physical assets owned by the Council such as the Maesydre Power House, and any Assets such as bus shelters, street furniture (including seats or litter bins) through the Property Schedule for material damage, whilst the Office equipment and the Chairman's Badge of Office is covered by All Risks.
 The Policy includes £250,000 cover each for Officials Indemnity, Libel and Slander, and money and a £500,000 fidelity guarantee together with £10million mandatory cover in relation to public liability and employers' liability.
-There is also cover for personal accident to the Clerk and Members of the Council up to 90 years of age and legal expenses.
+There is also cover for personal accident to the Clerk, Administration Assistant and Members of the Council up to 90 years of age and legal expenses.
 As the Community Council does not engage in any trading activities, the risk of business interruption with consequential loss of income or the need to provide essential services is negligible and does not apply.